adamliuio/adam-notes-content/Journals/reflecting-on-anthony-bourdain.md

 But what does *surviving* mean anyways?
 Don't we all die in the end?

-***Live dumb and happy.
-Or live educated and disappointed.*** You have to choose one from these two.
+***Live dumb and happy, or live educated and disappointed.*** Maybe in life you just have to choose one from these two.

 Maybe this would be the fate of all humans for the rest of humanity, maybe this has been the fate of all humans since we've become intelligent.
 Just like what the Eagles sang: